How to Prevent Out of Stock Status

 Transparency Trumps All

-In the event a product stocks out, put a fat red sign next to the listing that explicit says “out-of-stock.”
+In the event that a product stocks out, put a fat red sign next to the listing that explicitly says “out-of-stock.”
 If you lead your site visitors on, getting them to gradually open their wallets only to disappoint, those wallets will likely shut for good.

 Marketing Blitz

 After doing that, it’s time to wave something shinier in their face to distract them and set their attention on a different product.
 That means marketing.
-Like a flashbang grenade, drop a flash sale or a promotion on other products to divert customers’ attentions while keeping them engaged and buying.
-Customers with that out-of-stock product in mind might not take the bait, but first-time visitors will at least have an opportunity pointing in a different direction.
+Like a flashbang grenade, drop a flash sale or a promotion on other products to divert customers’ attention while keeping them engaged and buying.
+Customers with that out-of-stock product in mind might not take the bait, but first-time visitors will at least have an opportunity to point in a different direction.

 TLC